Nezteb/JasonFantl.github.io/_posts/2023-05-26-Phase-Transitions-With-Molecules.md

 ![floating box in water](floating.gif){: .right h="400" }

-We see when a cells molecules are lighter, or just a little heavier then other molecules, the cell floats.
-But when the mass becomes too large, it sinks.
-We verify with the floating box that even heavy molecules can create a floating cell.
-This tells us this behavior is in part from the hollow space, not just the weight of molecules (if it were just the weight, a cell made of heavier molecules would always sink).
-But there is a point where the weight overtakes the force created by the hollow space.
+The rigid body molecules are heavier then the "water" molecules at all times, and yet the object still floats, why?
+Because the rigid body is hollow (more generally, because it's less dense), the overall weight of the rigid body is less then the weight of the water, so the water will push under and up, creating our upward force.
+If the rigid body becomes too heavy, the weight will be greater then the weight of water, so the rigid body would be the one pushing water out of the way.

-We find an interesting behavior with the sunken box with its side is flat against the floor.
+There is an interesting behavior with the sunken box with its side is flat against the floor.
 Even when the sunken box is made lighter, it stays sunken and refuses to float up.
 You can actually find this behavior in your bathtub.
 Take a very flat/smooth object, and push it against the bottom of the tub.
 The object sits there, failing to float up for longer then you might expect.
 Although, eventually it does float back up.
 This is because buoyancy comes from water pushing at the bottom edges of the object (think through why, find the weight up to the surface on the left and right side of the edge).
 Without the water underneath, the water molecules at the edge can't translate their downward force into an upward force.
 The object in your tub isn't perfectly flat, so eventually enough water gets underneath to start pushing it up.